mozilla/firefox-test-engineering/guide/curve.rst

 Criteria:

-* mozillians profile
+* Create a Mozillians profile
-* 5+ good next bugs
+* Resolve 5+ good next bugs
-* participate in meetings
+* Participate in meetings
-* file new bugs, review code
+* File new bugs, review code
-* with with 5+ mozillians
+* Work with with 5+ mozillians

 Peer
 ----